na-stewart/sanic-security/README.md

 Sanic Security is an authentication, authorization, and verification library designed for use with [Sanic](https://github.com/huge-success/sanic).

 * Login, registration, and authentication with refresh mechanisms
+* Role based authorization with wildcard permissions
 * Two-factor authentication
+* Two-step verification
 * Captcha
-* Two-step verification
+* Logging
-* Role based authorization with wildcard permissions

 Visit [security.na-stewart.com](https://security.na-stewart.com) for documentation.